influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 The "json_query" configuration is a gjson path to an JSON object or list of JSON objects.
 If this path leads to an array of values or single data point an error will be thrown.
 If this configuration is specified, only the result of the query will be parsed and returned as metrics.

+The "json_name_key" configuration specifies the key of the field whos value will be added as the metric name.

 Object paths are specified using gjson path format, which is denoted by object keys concatenated with "." to go deeper in nested JSON objects.